Dakera vs Weaviate

 - Operational simplicity matters (single binary vs multi-container deployment)

-- You need MCP integration for IDE-based AI workflows (83 tools)
+- You need MCP integration for IDE-based AI workflows (14 core tools (86+ available via profiles))

 - Knowledge graphs with entity extraction (GLiNER, BFS) are part of your design